 - Hush-Kits.
-The FAA and the European Union have implemented noise reduction regulations that reduce the number of older model JT8D aircraft engines that may be operated in the United States and the member nations of the European Union unless noise reduction equipment, known as "hush-kits," are added to the aircraft engines.
-The FAA requires full compliance with the noise reduction regulations by December 31, 1999.
-Additional noise reduction quotas imposed by communities surrounding some major European cities further restrict the operation of non-hush-kitted aircraft engines in those markets.
-The failure to hush-kit JT8D aircraft engines could significantly reduce the demand for JT8D aircraft engines, resulting in an oversupply of JT8D aircraft engines and component engine parts.
+The FAA and the European Union have implemented noise reduction regulations that reduce the number of older model JT8D aircraft that may be operated in the United States and the member states of the European Union unless noise reduction equipment, known as "hush-kits,' are added to the aircraft, or the aircraft are otherwise modified to Stage 3 compliance.
+The FAA requires full compliance with the Stage 3 noise levels by December 31, 1999, unless a waiver is received from the FAA.
+Additional noise reduction rules imposed by communities surrounding some major European cities further restrict the operation of non-Stage 3 compliant aircraft in those markets.
+The European Union is currently considering a proposed regulation which would bar the registration in a member state of the European Union after March 31, 1999 and, with some exceptions, the operation in the European Union after April 1, 2002, of any older model JT8D aircraft which has reached Stage 3 compliance through hush-kitting or some other means.
+The failure to hush-kit JT8D aircraft could significantly reduce the demand for JT8D aircraft engines, resulting in an oversupply of JT8D aircraft engines and component engine parts.
 This, in turn, could decrease the value of our products and have a material adverse effect on our business, financial condition and results of operations.
-Aircraft operators may replace their older model JT8D aircraft engines with newer, quieter aircraft engines, rather than hush-kit them. - Other Regulations.
+Aircraft operators may replace their older model JT8D aircraft with newer, quieter aircraft engines, rather than hush-kit or otherwise modify them to Stage 3 compliance. - Other Regulations.
 Other regulations in both the United States and the European Union impose stringent inspection, upgrading, maintenance and retrofit requirements on aging aircraft and aircraft engines that increase the cost of operating older model aircraft and aircraft engines. - Passenger Confidence.
 A decline in passenger confidence in older aircraft and aircraft engines as a result of apparent fatigue could also discourage aircraft operators from using JT8D aircraft engines. - Emissions Standards.
 The Environmental Protection Agency and various agencies of the European Union have sought the adoption of stricter standards limiting the emissions of nitrous oxide from aircraft engines.
 If adopted, stricter emissions standards could cause the use of JT8D aircraft engines to become substantially more costly in the event modifications must be made to bring aircraft engines into compliance.